DavesCodeMusings/unifi-opnsense/docs/iot.md

 You can also check the OPNSense configuration from the SSH interface using the command `ifconfig`.
 You should see your IoT VLAN as part of the output.

 ## Next Steps
 The whole reason for creating a separate IoT network is to improve your network's security.
 To do this, you'll need to create firewall rules in OPNSense.
-While the setup for your network is unique, I have a document explaining what I configured for my network that you can use as a guide.
+While the setup for your network is unique, I have a document explaining what I configured for my network that you can use as a guide: [Firewall Rules](firewall.md)